evseevdan/voronoi/README.md

 # Documentation

 ## autoSetup(centre, radius, generatorCount):
-    Create a graph, centred at `centre` and randomly create generator points.
+    Create a graph, centred at 'centre' and randomly create generator points.
     PARAMETERS:
-        centre: pair of coordinates in the form `(lat, long)` in decimal.
+        centre: pair of coordinates in the form '(latitude, longitude)' in decimal.
         radius: radius of the final graph in metres.
         generatorCount: number of generators to be randomly generated.
     RETURNS: